 Although there have been many counter-examples of composers, performers and ensembles who have engaged in radical ways with the social issues that they consider critical, and although new production, distribution, and consumption models have blurred the boundaries between genres it remains the case that new music, like all other contemporary creative sectors, needs to think hard and deeply about the engrained structures of power that perpetuate exclusions of many kinds and distort programming in favor of Eurocentric aesthetics and performance practices.

 The Sounds Now project focuses on curatorial work as a way to promote inclusion in contemporary music and sound art.
-One of the key activities that aims to move this process along is this series of curator courses.
-Exploring conceptual notions of curating, the course addresses topics such as how to reach new audiences, whom do curators serve exactly, what does curating mean in our time, the importance of inclusion in curating practices and more.
+One of the key activities that aims to move this process along is this series of curator courses, specifically focused on music.
+Exploring conceptual notions of curating, the course addresses topics such as how to reach new audiences, whom do curators in music serve exactly, what does curating mean in our time, the importance of inclusion in curating practices and more.
 In this way, emerging curators are offered a rare space to reflect and exchange on their role in art and society, in a uniquely musical context.